suchmememanyskill/switch-guide/docs/user_guide/modchip/index.md

 This means that you will not be able to use your switch normally if you don't have an SD card.

 ???+ note "Note about modchips and their firmwares"
-    Some modchips and modchip firmwares **DO** allow you to bypass the modchip by either holding both volume buttons or either one of the volume buttons, this would allow you to boot normally without SD card inserted.
+    Some modchips and modchip firmwares **DO** allow you to bypass the modchip by either holding both volume buttons or       either one of the volume buttons, then powering on your switch.
+This would allow you to boot normally without SD card     inserted.

 If you do turn on your switch without SD card inserted, you should end up at a splash screen saying something along the lines of `NO SD`.